qojulia/QuantumCumulants.jl/docs/src/implementation.md

 ## Hilbert spaces

 The first step in treating a system with **Qumulants.jl** is to specify the Hilbert space on which the system is defined.
 There are two types of Hilbert spaces implemented, namely [`FockSpace`](@ref) and [`NLevelSpace`](@ref).
-The first describes systems whose operators follow the fundamental bosonic commutation relations (such as the quantum harmonic oscillator), whereas the latter describes systems consisting of a number of discrete energy levels (such as atoms).
+The first describes systems whose operators follow the fundamental bosonic commutation relations (such as the quantum harmonic oscillator), whereas the latter describes systems consisting of a finite number of energy levels with an arbitrary energy difference in between (such as atoms).

 A [`FockSpace`](@ref) simply needs a name in order to be defined: